-Fueled by greater mobility and the adventurous thrill of travel by train or ship luggage became a necessity.
+Fueled by greater mobility and the adventurous thrill of travel by train or ship, luggage became a necessity.
 The carpet bag experienced a surge in popularity in the 1850s to 1870s.
-It was large and roomy but portable enough to be carried by a woman.
-They were made from scraps of rolled silk carpet (often used/pre-owned) with a wide bottom and collapsed at the top with two short leather or wood handles.
+It was large and roomy, but portable enough to be carried by a woman.
+They were made from scraps of rolled silk carpet (often used/pre-owned) with a wide bottom, and collapsed at the top with two short leather or wood handles.
 They were cheap to make and cheap to buy at only $1 to $2 at a Dry Goods store.
 Every class of person owned and used a carpet bag for light travel.

 They became so synonymous with travel that any out of towner was easily recognized by the carpet bag they carried.
 Many American northerners moved south after the Civil War to take advantage of cheap farms.
 The name “carpetbagger” was not a kind one.
 It is defined as “an outsider involved in politics.”
 In the south, those politics involved cheating southerners out of their land, wages, and quality of life.
 More info.

 Narrowing skirts in the Edwardian era meant there was no room for hidden pockets in skirts.
-This upset many feminist American women who pointed out that while men had an ample number of pockets in their suits and coats women were required to give up one useful hand so she could carry a purse!
-This didn’t stop women from using handheld and chatelaine bags but it did encourage women to turn to more practical and masculine designs.
+This upset many feminist American women who pointed out that while men had an ample number of pockets in their suits and coats, women were required to give up one useful hand so she could carry a purse!
+This didn’t stop women from using handheld and chatelaine bags, but it did encourage women to turn to more practical and masculine designs.
 Small leather bags with a wrist strap complimented walking suits of the Edwardian lady.

-In the 1890s a favorite leather was green or maroon morocco leather.
-The use of crocodile, lizard, seal, goat and faux reptile skins were also very popular during this era.
-Depending on their purpose they were fitted with internal pockets for a mirror, scent bottle, cards, glasses, and hanky.
-Shopping bags were usually larger and void of these compartments leaving more room for purchased goods.
+In the 1890s, a favorite leather was green or maroon morocco leather.
+The use of crocodile, lizard, seal, goat, and faux reptile skins were also very popular during this era.
+Depending on their purpose, they were fitted with internal pockets for a mirror, scent bottle, cards, glasses, and hanky.
+Shopping bags were usually larger and void of these compartments, leaving more room for purchased goods.

 Tip: The Victorian- Edwardian leather purse is the most difficult of the purse styles to obtain today.
-Most modern purses do not have the snap frame that gives the purse it’s antique look.
+Most modern purses do not have the snap frame that gives the purse its antique look.
 I usually have better luck finding purses in thrift stores.
 Besides the frame, a bag with embroidery like this one is a lovely choice for a “romantic Victorian-inspired everyday look.”

 A working-class woman was not able to go about her business without the use of a larger basket or bag.
-Servants of the wealthy also used large woven baskets to go to market, pack a picnic or assist a lady with her shopping.
+Servants of the wealthy also used large woven baskets to go to market, pack a picnic, or assist a lady with her shopping.
 The basket came in several forms.
 The market basket was an open top with one or two handles across the center.
-Early versions were almost always round, while later style could be shaped like a picnic basket with flap tops.
+Early versions were almost always round, while later styles could be shaped like a picnic basket with flap tops.
 Some were deep, some were shallow.
-They were woven of willow, elm, or splint basket weave.
+They were woven from willow, elm, or split basket weave.
 Almost all had large handles to balance over a forearm.
 The basket hung over the woman’s shoulders below is carried by a leather strap.
 She also wore a gathered apron of sorts, probably to hold her money.

-Middle class women who went to market or shopping often decorated their straw baskets with ribbon, bows, pom-pons, embroidery, lace and old brooches.
+Middle class women who went to the market or out shopping often decorated their straw baskets with ribbon, bows, pom-pons, embroidery, lace, and old brooches.
 They were often lined in a soft fabric like cashmere or velvet and pulled closed with a drawstring top.
 The decoration set them apart from the lower classes.
 I find the drawstring top inside the envelope shape bag to be an interesting blend between basket and reticule purse.

 The Boston Shopping Bag below is described as “7 x 11 inches, has two handles, outside pocket, cloth top with drawstrings. ”